 For more detailed information, please see the GP Patient Survey - Technical Annex.

 The deprivation indicator used data from the NHS Outcomes Framework - Indicator 2.1.
 NHS Digital sourced their data from the GP Patient Survey, and directly standardised the percentage of people who felt supported to manage their long-term condition (LTC), and weighted the data for design and non-response.
-The 2016/17 deprivation data was calculated using the 2015 Index of Multiple Deprivation (IMD) scores.
-For more information, see NHS Digital's indicator specification.
+The 2018/19 deprivation data was calculated using the 2015 Index of Multiple Deprivation (IMD) scores.
+For more information, see NHS Digital’s Indicator specification and Indicator Quality Statement.